bw2/bw2.github.io/2022-05-04-phenotype-based-prioritization.md

 To evaluate LIRICAL performance, I ran it on 75 previously-solved rare disease cases from the [Rare Genomes Project](https://raregenomes.org/).

 - 59 cases: solved with a known gene-disease association.
-- 2 cases: solved with a gene that was previously associated with a different disease phenotype than the one found in the patient.
+- 2 cases: solved with a gene that was previously associated with a different disease phenotype.
 - 14 cases: solved with a gene not previously associated with a disease.

 LIRICAL correctly identified the correct gene in 65 out of the 75 cases (87%).